Operating Expenses Are Difficult To Reduce

 6. Difficulty in Measuring ROI

 It can be challenging to accurately measure the return on investment (ROI) of certain operating expenses, making it difficult to justify reductions.
-For example, it may be hard to quantify the benefits of employee training or the impact of a particular marketing campaign.
+Still, for example, it may be hard to quantify the benefits of employee training or the impact of a particular marketing campaign.
 Without clear metrics, it can be difficult to determine which expenses are truly essential and which can be safely reduced.

 7. Regulatory Compliance